JohnDorsey/PyCellEliminationRun/readme.md

     -Blocks.

   Todo:

     -in genDynamicMarkovTranscode, move each possible item into the search sequence so that the search directly decides the probability of that item being the next item, instead of needing a separate singleUsageHistogram.

     -add huffman coding to markov tools.

     -add more output file formats, including plaintext python integer lists.

     -prepare Curves.Spline for more use cases (other than audio) with customizable endpoint handling.

-  -clean up Codes.py, and move havenBucketFibonacciCoding to it.
+    -clean up Codes.py.

+    -move havenBucketFibonacciCoding from Testing.py to IntSeqStore.py.

     -Elias Delta Iota coding.

     -Haven bucket fibonacci coding with haven buckets that aren't embedded in the stream, to improve the effectiveness of Gzipping the output.

     -inclusion of GZIP and/or LZMA.

   Feature wish list (CR = compression ratio):

     -self-delimiting Cell Elimination Run blocks, based on CER's natural potential ability to know when it is finished decoding.
       (complexity: low, maintenance: low, CR impact: slightly positive, performance impact: none).

     -for performance reasons, make a mode where the CellElimRun catalogue has a lower vertical resolution than the Spline and audio data.
       (complexity: medium, maintenance: medium, CR impact: negative, performance impact: very positive - dissociates time complexity from audio bit depth, maybe avoiding a 256x slowdown when jumping from 8bit to 16bit samples.).

     -make a fourier interpolation mode for the Spline.
       (complexity: medium, maintenance: zero, CR impact: positive, performance impact: very negative).

     -make an integer-only or fraction-based linear interpolation mode for the Spline, to prove it can be done easily for better compatibility between different implementations of the codec.
       (complexity: low, maintenance: low, CR impact: slightly negative, performance impact: none).

     -make a static AI interpolation mode for the spline.
       (complexity: high, maintenance: low, CR impact: positive, performance impact: very negative).

     -make a parallel-grid variant Cell Elimination Run, where cell elimination runs are split between two or more grids representing a wave and its derivitive(s).
       (complexity: nightmare, maintenance: high, CR impact: positive, performance impact: none).

     -make a dynamically learning markov-model-like cell scoring tool.
       -this might score cells based on their paired (x, y) displacement from each endpoint individually, as well as their absolute height, and an additional chart for approximate location scaled to the rectangle formed by the start and end points.
       (complexity: medium, maintenance: high, CR impact: positive, performance impact: very negative).

   done:

     -verify that the usage of CellCatalogue is perfectly correct in all situations in order to not leave any improvements to compression ratio on the table.